beego/beego/CONTRIBUTING.md

 ### Pull requests

-First of all. beego follow the gitflow.
+First, beego follow the gitflow.
 So please send you pull request to **develop** branch.
 We will close the pull request to master branch.

+By the way, please don't forget update the `CHANGELOG.md` before you send pull request.
+You can just add your pull request following 'developing' section in `CHANGELOG.md`.
+We'll release them in the next Beego version.

 We are always happy to receive pull requests, and do our best to review them as fast as possible.
 Not sure if that typo is worth a pull request?
 Do it!
 We will appreciate it.